 After a day jam-packed with activities, we loved to relax and take in a show.
 Luckily for us, there was no shortage of entertainment in Hawaii.

 As you may have guessed, a luau is one of the most popular entertainment options in Hawaii.
 Who wouldn’t love a traditional Hawaiian feast accompanied by music and hula dancing?
 We treated ourselves to the Old Lahaina Luau in Maui.
 Before dinner, we were able to play some traditional Hawaiian games and try our hands at some hula dance moves.
-Then it was time to dig in to Kalua pork (which was smoked for hours inside a pit), laulau (a delicious dish of minced pork wrapped in leaves), and poke ahi (a salad of raw tuna).
-After dinner, there was a storytelling show featuring hula dancers who expressed the stories through their movements.
+Then it was time to dig into Kalua pork (which was smoked for hours inside a pit), laulau (a delicious dish of minced pork wrapped in leaves), and poke ahi (a salad of raw tuna).
+After dinner, there was a storytelling show featuring hula dancers who expressed their stories through their movements.
 The show was set to both traditional and modern songs, so we got a taste of different sides of Hawaiian culture.

 Another not-to-be-missed show in Maui is Warren & Annabelle’s comedy magic show.
 As hard as I try

 not to be baffled by magic, this show mystified me.
 We were chosen to take part in the show, but even with a front-row seat the magicians completely stumped me!
-Not only were their illusions utterly convincing, they had us laughing through the entire act.
+Not only were their illusions utterly convincing, but they also had us laughing through the entire act.
 I will definitely be back if I have the chance to visit Maui again.

 No trip to Hawaii would be complete without a day at the beach.
 Although we found the water a bit chilly when we visited in February, we were more than happy to soak up the spectacular views from our favourite Hawaiian beaches.
 If swimming is one of your must-dos, try to visit between July and September.